 Once in high school, students have a choice on what “level” of a course to take.
-College prep, accelerated, honors, dual enrollment or AP are among the choice in increasing level of rigor.
-This is where there really is not one right fit.
-While a student may be honors or even AP material in math for instance, he may never be ready for anything beyond college prep in English.
+College prep, accelerated, honors, dual enrollment, college credit plus or AP are among the choice in increasing level of rigor.
+This is where there really is no one right fit.
+While a student may be honors or even AP material in math, for instance, he may never be ready for anything beyond college prep in English.
 That is okay.
 Do not feel pressured to take on more than you can handle.
-Getting in over your head can result in lower grades and a stressed out year.
+Getting in over your head can result in lower grades and a stressed-out year.
 It’s not worth it.

 Are you ready for more “rigor”?

 For juniors or seniors toying with taking AP courses, it can feel like jumping off into the deep end wondering if you can thrive or survive.
 There are several indicators considered in making the right decision.
 First is your current teacher’s recommendation.
 Ask her if you are AP material.
-Your teacher sees who you are everyday as a student and should know the expectations of the AP courses in her department.
-In 2009, ACT Research released results of a study that provided PLAN (the little sister to the ACT) score benchmarks for potential success in AP courses.
-Finally, if in addition to the PLAN test you’ve taken the PSAT, Collegeboard identifies for your school students with AP potential.
-Just ask if you were identified or read the 2006 report here on Collegeboard.
+Your teacher sees who you are every day as a student and should know the expectations of the AP courses in her department.
+Finally, if you’ve taken the PSAT, Collegeboard identifies your AP potential in your score report online.

-In the end, do what right for YOU and your educational goals.
-It is the rare student who can take 4 AP courses and not be part of the 56% identified as being “in over their heads” in a 2009 Thomas Fordham Institute study.
+In the end, do what’s right for YOU and your educational goals.
+It is the rare student who can take 4 AP courses and not be part of the 56% identified as being “in over their heads” in a Thomas Fordham Institute study.
 Balance is what you’re striving for.